 The Passport to College Scholarship helps Washington foster youth or unaccompanied homeless youth meeting eligibility requirements and participating in the program prior to age 21.
 For more information, visit: https://wsac.wa.gov/passport/guide

 For questions or more information, contact the Financial Aid Office at email@example.com

 These grants are only available to Washington residents with documented financial need and do not need to be repaid as long as students complete their courses and make Satisfactory Academic Progress.
 Eligibility is determined by the Financial Aid Office after students have completed the financial aid application process.

 Work study programs give students who are attending North Seattle College at least half-time (6 or more credits) the opportunity to gain valuable work experience while earning money for college.
 Both on-campus and off-campus positions are available.
 Remember: Work study funds are earned by the student throughout the quarter, so the money is not available at the beginning of the quarter for paying tuition and fees.
 Available positions are posted on the bulletin board outside of the Financial Aid Office and also online.
 Work study eligibility is determined by the Financial Aid Office after students have completed the financial aid process.
 Please visit the Work Study pages for more information.

 Scholarships provide you with funds for tuition, books or living expenses without having to pay the money back.
 Every scholarship has its own set of criteria that you must meet in order to be eligible.
 Some are based on financial need, some on merit — meaning excellence in academics, arts, athletics or other specific abilities.

 You’ll find news of scholarships in listings online.
-Besides outside (private) scholarships, North Seattle College also offers scholarships through the Education Fund and a limited number of scholarships for International Students.
+Besides outside (private) scholarships, North Seattle College also offers scholarships through the Education Fund.

 Full information for students is on the North Scholarship pages, including how to search for available scholarships, tips on how to apply and other information that will help you succeed!